-This project, outlined in the NoMa Public Realm Design Plan seeks to improve the condition of NoMa’s underpasses through art installations designed to enliven and beautify these public spaces.
+This project, outlined in the NoMa Public Realm Design Plan, seeks to improve the condition of NoMa’s underpasses through art installations that enliven and beautify these public spaces.
+The underpass locations are:

-Through an international design competition, the NoMa Parks Foundation sought to identify design solutions that would transform these underpasses into positive experiences for all who pass through them and to vastly improve the pedestrian, bicycle and vehicular user experience.
+Through an international design competition, the NoMa Parks Foundation sought to identify design solutions that would transform these underpasses into positive experiences for all who pass through them and to vastly improve the pedestrian, bicycle, and vehicular user experience.

-The NoMa Parks Foundation anticipates selecting final winners and negotiating contracts in 2015.
-Contracts will require the designers to integrate landscape design concepts expressed in the Corridors and Pocket Parks Project and to further engage with the community as they proceed through design development.
+Thurlow Small + NIO architecten’s Rain installation was selected for the M Street NE underpass.
+Future Cities Lab’s installation Lightweave was selected for the L Street NE underpass (press release).
+Contracts required the designers to integrate landscape design concepts expressed in the Corridors and Pocket Parks Project and to further engage with the community as they proceeded through design development.

-NoMa Parks Foundation © 2015
+NoMa Parks Foundation © 2023